divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 Because of the costs of language technology projects, it is important to build your infra and resources with reuse in mind, and also plan them so that everything is prepared for multiple usage scenarios.

-E.g. in the Giella infrastructure, we have standardised conventions that makes it easy to build both normative and descriptive tools from the same codebase.
+E.g. in the GiellaLT infrastructure, we have standardised conventions that makes it easy to build both normative and descriptive tools from the same codebase.

 * **normative:** tools that adhere strictly to an agreed-upon norm for writing, and try to correct text so that deviations are brought in line with the norm, like spelling checkers and grammar checkers.
 * **descriptive:** tools that try to process all texts in a language, irrespective of the normative properties of the text